 The Orient Hotel

-Exclusive and exotic, this boutique hotel is also home to the acclaimed Restaurant Mosaic.
+Exclusive and exotic, this boutique hotel will make you feel as though you're in a mystical land in the East.
 Here is my review of The Orient Hotel.

 What are your favourite things to do in Pretoria ?